Our digital transformation programme with Kilian Schalk

-> wants to drive growth, develop new revenue streams, and/or increase audience engagement
+> wants to drive growth, develop new revenue streams or increase audience engagement

-If this is you, sign up now – the Better Faster Smarter Workflow programme begins 21 April 2021 and places are limited!
+If this is you, sign up now – the second cohort of our Better Faster Smarter Workflow programme is coming soon and places are limited!

 This programme is extremely unique in the fact that virtually none of our publishers are using content-first methods and no-one but Mr Schalk is prepared to do the training.
 His work is groundbreaking.

 We aren’t even halfway through our training, and you have helped us create a Google doc that is life changing.